 In the movie Nacho Libre, Esqueleto (Nacho Libre’s sidekick) can be seen throughout the film eating corn on a cob on a stick, known as elotes.
 There’s a particular scene where Jack Black’s character is offered some elotes and Jack Black swats it away and says, “Get that corn outta my face!” to much laughter to those of us watching.
 But if you knew how good these were, you probably would’ve cried instead!

 Corn on the cob (elotes in Spanish) is a classic American side dish that the good folks of Mexico have taken to the next level by putting things such as spices, mayo, and lime on them.
-Elotes go great with practically any meal you cook on the grill.
+Elotes go great with practically any meal you cook on the grill (and goes well with these barbacoa tacos).
 It’s a fast, simple recipe and will make your friends and family think you’re a grilling wizard!